agileware/au.com.agileware.zoomzoom/README.md

 * CiviRule to add an Event Participant to a Zoom
 * CiviRule to delete a Participant from a Zoom
 * Scheduled Job to import Zoom Webinars and Zoom Events as CiviCRM Events
-* Scheduled Job to check Zoom registrations and attendees, record as CiviCRM Participants and update Participant Status, setting to Attended for attendees
+* Scheduled Job to check CiviCRM Events linked to Zoom and import the Zoom registrations, attendees and absentees.
+Record as CiviCRM Participants and update Participant Status.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).